-The National Veterinary Laboratory (NVL) of the VRD under the Ministry For Resources and Rural Affairs is still solely responsible for the analysis of all official but also for the majority of unofficial samples up to biochemical identification collected under the framework of this programme.
+The National Veterinary Laboratory (NVL) of the VRD under the Ministry for Sustainable Development, The Environment and Climate Change, is still solely responsible for the analysis of all official but also for the majority of unofficial samples up to biochemical identification collected under the framework of this programme.
 The National Veterinary Laboratory (NVL), to date, is not accredited however there is a quality assurance system in place in accordance to the requirements of current EN/ISO standards.
-The NVL has begun the process of accreditation and has successfully participated in ring-trials organised by the VLA - UK.
-In 2011 the lab has successfully participated in six ring trials on simulated samples of poultry carcass, faecal, dust, chickliner and feed.
+The NVL has begun the process of accreditation and has successfully participated in ring-trials organised by the VLA - UK, on simulated samples of poultry carcass, faecal, dust, chick-liner and feed.
 Typing of positive isolates is carried out by the Public Health Laboratory which falls under a different Ministry (the Ministry of Health).
 The Public Health Laboratory is also the National Reference Laboratory for Salmonella and is accredited according to ISO 17025.

 In 2010, a training session in sampling techniques, was organised by the CA for business operators under the SNCP.
 Attendance certificates were issued, however few are those operators who opted to sample their own flocks.
 The business operator can also choose to send non-official samples to an accredited laboratory approved by the CA. The CA has approved a number of accredited laboratories in Italy and in 2012, one private accredited laboratory in Malta.
 The operator has to fill in the official sampling sheet provided by the CA with all details relevant to the samples.
-This has to be signed and submitted to the NVL, within a few days after sampling together with a culled layer hen taken from the age group of the flock/ flocks just sampled.
+This has to be signed and submitted to the NVL, within a few days after sampling together with a culled layer hen taken from one of the houses just sampled.
 Antimicrobial residue screening analysis is carried out by the NVL on muscle tissue sample using the six-plate test.
 The operator is to bring a copy of the result to the NVL without delay on receipt of results.
 However, the NVL, in co-ordination with both the local and foreign approved private laboratories, would receive without delay, a copy of any positive result for SE or ST (including monophasic strains).